ARMmbed/mbed-client/README.md

-# LWM2M-Client
+# mbed-Client

 ## Introduction

 mbed Device Client API enables the use of LWM2M features from the mbed Device Client.
 These features are described in the [Lightweight Machine to Machine Technical Specification](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0).
 Using this API, the mbed OS developers can develop their own applications utilizing the LWM2M features.

-This API provides an enabler that defines the application layer communication protocol between a LWM2M Server and a client located in a LWM2M Device.
+This API provides an enabler that defines the application layer communication protocol between a mbed Device Server and a client located in a mbed Device.

-The API includes device management and service enablement for LWM2M Devices.
-The target LWM2M devices for this enabler are mainly resource constrained devices.
+The API includes device management and service enablement for mbed Devices.
+The target mbed devices for this enabler are mainly resource constrained devices.
 Therefore, this enabler makes use of a light and compact protocol as well as an efficient resource data model.

 Client-server architecture is introduced for mbed Device Client.
-The LWM2M Device acts as the client, and the M2M service, platform or application acts as the LWM2M Server.
+The mbed Device acts as the client, and the M2M service, platform or application acts as the mbed Device Server.

 There are four interfaces between these two components as follows: